Culhane/vakzz.github.io/_posts/2017-07-10-pyzzeria---polictf-2017.markdown

 ## Part 1 - Gaining access

-After visiting the pyzzeria website we recieve the following access denied message:
+After visiting the pyzzeria website we receive the following access denied message:

 {% highlight text %}
 The access is currently restricted to staff only ¯\_(ツ)_/¯
 {% endhighlight %}

-A quick look for`robots.txt` and other default files revieled nothing of interest, but cookies being returned included `AWSALB` indicating the app was behind a load balancer and a `pySess` indicating a python app.
+A quick look for`robots.txt` and other default files revealed nothing of interest, but cookies being returned included `AWSALB` indicating the app was behind a load balancer and a `pySess` indicating a python app.
 If the filter is based on IP it might be possible to bypass it with an `X-Forwarded-For` header.

 {% highlight bash %}